 UL is calculated as follows.
 We assume a single-factor Merton model under the assumption that the bank's credit portfolio is well diversified; in other words, the amount of credit to any given borrower is sufficiently small in the overall portfolio.
-UL is calculated by subtracting the value of EL from the value of EL under stress (stressed EL), hereafter, SEL.
-We also assume a confidence level of 99.9 percent for the common factor under stress, with $-\sqrt{T} \Phi^{-1}(99.9 \text{ percent})$ .
+UL is calculated by subtracting the value of EL from the value of EL under stress (stressed EL), hereafter, "SEL".
+We also assume a confidence level of 99.9% for the common factor under stress, with $-\sqrt{T}\Phi^{-1}(99.9\%)$ .
 The correlation between the common factor and a firm's asset value is $\sqrt{R} = \sqrt{0.18}$ .

-In Figure 5, the covenants are assumed to be between -50 and 50.
-Covenant values of around the initial capital ratio of 30 percent or a bit lower are considered realistic.
+In Chart 5 the covenants are assumed to be between -50 and 50.
+Covenant values of around the initial capital ratio of 30% or a bit lower are considered realistic.
 Despite this, we boldly set the covenants over a wide range for the following reasons.
-First, negative values, that is, capital deficits, are considered because the model does not consider default prior to the loan maturity during which firms may fall into negative net worth.
-Covenants above 30 percent are also considered to have the effect of setting strict covenants in cases when the bank does not allow further declines in a firm's asset value
+First, negative values, i.e., capital deficits, are considered because the model does not consider default prior to the loan maturity during which firms may fall into negative net worth.
+Covenants above 30% are also considered to have the effect of setting strict covenants in cases when the bank does not allow further declines in a firm's asset value with high credit risk or other more extreme cases when the banks provide a commitment line with a high commission expecting an increase in the firm's capital.